linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 \begin{array}{r c l}{\displaystyle p_{i}^{u}=\frac{1}{2}}&{\forall i}&{}\\ {\displaystyle p_{i}^{d}=\frac{1}{2}}&{\forall i}&{}\end{array}
 $$

-That is to say, we assume that the up-and-down [[Financial Instruments|risk-neutral probabilities]] are constant over the life of the tree and that they are equal.
+That is to say, we assume that the up-and-down [risk-neutral probabilities](../../Financial%20Instruments/Financial%20Instruments.md) are constant over the life of the tree and that they are equal.
 We will see that this assumption, which at first may look fairly strong, is actually not a restriction.
-Using these assumptions and the [[A Real-Life Option Pricing Exercise|binomial]] nature of the LIBOR rate, we can immediately calculate the following:14
+Using these assumptions and the [binomial](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/A%20Real-Life%20Option%20Pricing%20Exercise.md) nature of the LIBOR rate, we can immediately calculate the following:14
 $$
 \begin{array}{c}{{E\tilde{P}[\ln(L_{i})\mid j=u]=p^{u}\mathrm{ln}(L_{i}^{u u})+(1-p^{u})\mathrm{ln}(L_{i}^{u d})}}\\ {{{}}}\\ {{{}={\displaystyle{\frac{1}{2}}\left[\mathrm{ln}(L_{i}^{u u})+\mathrm{ln}(L_{i}^{u d})\right]}}}\end{array}
 $$